PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md

 First, we'll need a few more variables so we can display and check this countdown timer:
 * We'll create a bool, which we will use to make sure the end time is recorded only once.
 * We'll store the end time as a *DateTime* variable.
-* Lastly we need a *GUI* text variable so we can display the time left.
+* Lastly, we need a *GUI* text variable so we can display the time left.

 Calculating the time left is simple.
-In the *SyncClock()* method we will set the end Time variable to be 60000ms (1 minute) plus our *timeDelta* to keep the countdown in sync.
+In the *SyncClock()* method we'll set the end Time variable to be 60000ms (1 minute) plus our *timeDelta* to keep the countdown in sync.

 ```